-With Mary Bue – Founder of Imbue Yoga, Musician, and e-RYT 500 (as of July 2018) + special guests including Annie Kiel (co-founder of Firefly Yoga International) and certified Seattle-based Yoga Therapist Tracy Weber
+With Mary Bue – Founder of Imbue Yoga, Musician, and e-RYT 500 + special guests including Annie Kiel (co-founder of Firefly Yoga International) and certified Seattle-based Yoga Therapist Tracy Weber

 Practice Yoga, meditation & self-inquiry to rejuvenate your spirit and stoke your creative fire.
 Enjoy outdoor hot tubs & sauna, experience gorgeous hikes, and bask in soulful music.
 Dine on local, organic vegan meals catered exclusively for us from the chef at Doe Bay Cafe.

 At this 5 day / 4 night retreat, we will immerse ourselves in the mystical beauty of Orcas island.
 It is a bit of an epic journey to get here … and once we arrive we’ll slow down, settle in, and receive the fresh ocean mist and the blue-green scenes of the landscape to offer up a soothing balm for the eyes, mind, and heart.